hghcomphys/raspi-hpc-cluster/README.md

 - copy the `munge.key` of `master` node into the 'workder' nodes
 - enable and start `slurmd` on `worker` nodes
 - same `slurm.conf` between all nodes
+- NFS from the master to all worker nodes

 Check nodes:
 ```